Arrrgggggghhh.

 Following are the tips that have worked for me and the athletes I coach, whether you need to get rid of cramps while running or have them sneak up on you later in the day.
 A few key changes to your routine could be all it takes.

-This tends to be the first thing that most doctors will point to because it’s the easiest thing to resolve.
+Dehydration tends to be the first thing that most doctors will point to because it’s the easiest thing to resolve.
 Ensuring that you are taking in enough fluids to stay hydrated is key to keeping muscle supple.

-Read more about keys to running hydration >>
+Read more about keys to running hydration>>

 “As you get tired, your muscle’s reflex control becomes dysfunctional.
 Instead of contracting and relaxing like they’re supposed to, they keep firing.
 Basically, your muscles become “twitchy” and can’t stop contracting.”